ErwinManders/json-stub/README.md

   - If the assignment is unclear, do what you feel is best and focus on the code, not the exercise
   - We look at the quality and readability of code that has been delivered more than if the functionality matches our expectations
   - Impress us!

+# WWD (What Was Done)

+## Requirement
+  - As an user I want to get the aggregated information of the authorizations of an user by its userId, to be able to control its permissions.
+Inactive products or accounts are taking into account.

+## Assumptions
+  - The attribute direction "GIVEN" of power of attorney means that the grantor has given the authorizations to the grantee.
+  - The attribute direction "RECEIVED" of power of attorney means that the grantee has received the authorizations from the grantor.
+  - The attribute id of an account is the sequence of numbers after "NL23RABO" of the attribute account of a power of attorney.
+  - One account is considered inactive when its attribute "ended" is not null.
+  - One credict-card of debit-card is considered inactive when its attribute status is not "ACTIVE".

+## How to execute
+  - Build and run wiremock: `mvn compile exec:java`
+  - Build and run spring-boot app: `mvn spring-boot:run`